utwente-interaction-lab/MQTT-Communication/Pi Setup/README.md

 To connect to the pi with your computer you can use SSH, you do need to be connected to the same network as the Pi otherwise it wont work.

-Open the command prompt and type in ```ssh pi@192.186.x.xxx``` the x.xxx you have to find in the router settings and look for the IP address of the pi.
+Open the command prompt and type in ```ssh pi@192.168.x.xxx```. the x.xxx you have to find in the router settings and look for the IP address of the pi.
+If you filled in a hostname you can also use that.
+In the case of the example you would use ```ssh pi@mqtt.local```
 If you have the right IP address it should ask if you trust it and want to save the fingerprint.
 Type ```yes```.
 Now type in the password you have chosen for the pi and you can send commands to the pi just like if you would open a terminal on the pi itself.